 We have for the purposes of the report, assumed the system is fully compliant, if not then the appropriate compliant system will required to be installed prior to sale.
 This of course should be confirmed by your legal advisor.

 Any additional limits to inspection

-At the time of inspection, the property was fully furnished with fitted floor coverings throughout.

-No inspection of the sub-floor areas.
+At time of inspection the property was fully furnished with fitted floor coverings throughout.
+No inspection was possible to any sub-floor area.